Creation Ministries International

 Clearly the opportunity for commenting is conditional and not provided carte blanche.
 There is good reason for this, in that it seems wherever an open forum is provided on the Internet, too many of those full of hate for God abuse such opportunities with a torrent of vitriolic spam, rendering the forum useless for civil interaction.

-Even you resorted to ad hominem abuse (”intellectually dishonest”) rather than just debating the issues.
+You even you resorted to abuse (”intellectually dishonest”) rather than just debating the issues.
 The 15 Questions were written by a PhD biologist and vetted by two other PhD biologists, so your accusation of us misleading those who don’t have “a good understanding of science and scientific theory” is baseless.

 Atheism does not require faith?
 I believe it requires far more ‘faith’ than it does to believe in a supernatural Creator.
 See: Who created God? and Familiarity breeds … respect?.